Community-Based Organizations FAQs

 Is there any assistance with supplies such as cell phones for clients so

 they can get in touch with us and we with them?

-There are free cell government cell phones still for those that are eligible, such as TAG Mobile, which offers free lifeline smartphones in San Diego, CA with unlimited talk, global messaging and 3GB LTE Date every month.
-In order to be eligible however:
+There are free government cell phones available for those who are eligible, such as through TAG Mobile, which offers free lifeline smartphones in San Diego with unlimited talk, global messaging, and 3GB LTE data every month.
+In order to be eligible, however:

 - You should be a resident of San Diego, CA.